Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 Many creators resort to two flawed strategies:

-1. Hiding Everything: They lock all content behind a login, making it completely invisible to search engines.
+1. Hiding Everything: They lock all content, making it invisible to search engines.
 Result: zero organic traffic.

-2. Cloaking: They show the full content to Google's crawler but a "subscribe now" page to users.
-This is a black-hat SEO tactic that will get your site penalized.
+2. Cloaking: They show full content to Google but a "subscribe" page to users.
+This is a black-hat tactic that will get your site penalized.

 There is a better way.
-It’s a technical, yet elegant, strategy that allows you to both protect your work and achieve high search rankings.
-It’s about being transparent with both your audience and the search engines.
+It’s a technical SEO strategy that allows you to both protect your work and achieve high search rankings.

 The Core Strategy: Flexible Sampling + Structured Data

-The solution officially recommended by Google is called Flexible Sampling.
-The idea is simple: instead of showing a hard wall, you provide a "lead-in" or a free sample of your content.
-You give just enough to prove its value to both users and search engine crawlers, enticing them to unlock the rest.
+The solution, which follows Google's paywall guidelines, is called Flexible Sampling.
+The idea is simple: you provide a "lead-in" or a free sample of your content.
+You give just enough to prove its value to users and search engine crawlers, enticing them to unlock the rest.

 2. Structured Data (The Signal): You use a special snippet of code (JSON-LD) to explicitly tell Google: "Hey, this page contains premium content, and some of it is behind a paywall."

-This approach is the perfect compromise.
-Google gets to see and understand your content, allowing it to rank for relevant search queries.
-Users get a taste of your expertise, which helps convert them into paying subscribers.
+This is the perfect compromise.
+Google gets to see and understand your content, and users get a taste of your expertise.

-How to Implement Paywall SEO That Works (The Technical Breakdown)
+How to Implement a Search-Engine-Friendly Paywall (The Technical Breakdown)

-Let's get into the weeds.
-Implementing a search-engine-friendly paywall requires a few precise changes to your site's code.
-Here’s how a platform like Postion handles this for its creators automatically.
+Implementing a search-engine-friendly paywall requires a few precise changes.
+Here’s how a platform like Postion handles this automatically.

 Step 1: Dynamically Render Content

-The server needs to make a decision before it sends the page to the browser: is this user a subscriber?
+The server needs to decide: is this user a subscriber?

-• If NO: Render only the preview HTML (e.g., the first 3 paragraphs) followed by a clear call-to-action to subscribe.
+• If NO (including Googlebot): Render only the preview HTML followed by a clear call-to-action.

-This is the most critical piece of the puzzle.
-You need to add a <script type="application/ld+json"> tag to your page that communicates the paywalled nature of your content.
+This is the most critical piece.
+You need to add a <script type="application/ld+json"> tag to your page.

 A successful JSON-LD for paywalled content must include these two properties: